The Easiest Way To Download Patches for Oracle Grid Infrastructure

 • CLUSTER_NODES is a comma-separated list of all the nodes in my cluster.

-• The parameter -applyRU must point to the directory holding the GI Release Update.
-Since I am using the combo patch, I need to specify the subdirectory containing the GI Release Update
+• The parameter -applyRU must point to the directory holding the OCW Release Update.

 [grid@copenhagen1]$ export ORACLE_BASE=/u01/app/grid